UK pushes for financial services to be exempt from G7 global tax plan

 Details of the deal are due to be discussed by the wider Group of 20 countries next month.

+A spokesperson for the City of London financial district said the sector already pays more than 10% of total government receipts from all taxes, and the agreement being negotiated at the OECD aims for the system to be fair.

+“We hope that negotiations will deliver a deal that addresses the challenges of the post-pandemic recovery... whilst providing a fair tax regime for multinational corporations including financial services,” the City spokesperson said.

-Britain’s financial services industry already has to pay a levy on balance sheets and surcharge on profits, something Sunak has said he is reviewing.
+Britain’s banks already have to pay a levy on balance sheets and surcharge on profits, something Sunak has said he is reviewing.

 Additional reporting by Huw Jones in London and by Akriti Sharma and Kanishka Singh in Bengaluru; Editing by William Schomberg and Toby Chopra